lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
 As stated in the STROBE guidelines, you should always show both unadjusted and adjusted model results.
 Showing both on a single plot is easy to do if your data is properly set up.
-With all model adjustment types in a single dataframe, you can plot the unadjusted and adjusted models by splitting them using facet grid.
-In this case, the argument rows indicates that the model groups should be vertically stacked rather than side by side as columns.
+With all model adjustment types in a single dataframe, you can plot the unadjusted and adjusted models by splitting them using facet-underscore-grid.
 The vars function lets the model variable to be passed to ggplot.
+Here, using vars, the rows argument indicates that the model groups should be vertically stacked rather than side by side as columns.

 ---
 ## Got an interaction?
-Definitely plot it
+Plot it

 ```yaml
 type: "FullSlide"